jhu-information-security-institute/NwSec/applications/iamsvr/README.md

 # Identity and Access Management with FreeIPA
 ## Prerequisites
 * DNS must be working on all hosts
-* NTP must be working on all hosts
+* NTP must be working on all hosts.
+See the chrony instructions below.
 * Centos VM that is named iam.netsec-docker.isi.jhu.edu

 # NTP setup with Chrony